-Spring typically means allergy season, but the spring of 2020 will go down in history as coronavirus season.
+Any change in season means that, most likely, seasonal allergies are afoot.
 Allergies are typically anywhere from mildly to extremely annoying, but your allergy symptoms might be more worrisome than irksome during the coronavirus pandemic.
 If you're starting to cough a lot, how can you tell the difference between COVID-19 and regular allergies?

 Per the World Health Organization (WHO), symptoms of coronavirus include fever, tiredness, and a dry cough that doesn't involve mucus or blood.
 Some COVID-19 patients might experience aches and pains, congestion or runny nose, a sore throat, or diarrhea, but fever is the most common symptom.
 Shortness of breath or difficulty breathing may occur in serious cases.

 Sometimes, however, you do know that it's only allergies — but the people around you might not.
-Many cities around the country now have orders for citizens to practice social distancing — avoiding crowded places, working from home, and staying 6 feet away from others — to help prevent coronavirus' spread.
-(Coronavirus is thought to spread through contact with infected respiratory droplets, aka what comes out when you cough or sneeze.)
-Practice good hygiene by coughing or sneezing into your elbow, and washing your hands thoroughly for 20 seconds afterward.
+By now, you're likely well versed in social distancing — avoiding crowded places, working from home, wearing your mask, and staying six feet away from others — to help prevent coronavirus' spread.
+Keep practicing good hygiene by coughing or sneezing into your elbow, and washing your hands thoroughly for 20 seconds afterward.